F-i-f/ResolverActivityTweaks/README.md

 ![Resolver Activity Tweaks banner: all three available styles](media/banner.png)

-Yes, it now works on EdXposed!™
+Yes, it now works on Pie with EdXposed!™

 ## Requirements:

 * Lollipop 5.0 or higher.
-Works on Lollipop, Marshmallow, Nougat and Oreo.
+Works on Lollipop, Marshmallow, Nougat, Oreo and Pie.

 * An AOSP ROM.